WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 - *HTML:*

-  * HTML is the HyperText Markup Language, which is designed to create structured documents and provide for semantic meaning behind the documents.*
+  *HTML is the HyperText Markup Language, which is designed to create structured documents and provide for semantic meaning behind the documents*

 - *XML:*

-  * XML is the Extensible Markup Language, which provides rules for creating, structuring, and encoding documents.
+  *XML is the Extensible Markup Language, which provides rules for creating, structuring, and encoding documents.
 It's programming language-agnostic - all of the    major programming languages provide mechanisms for reading and writing XML documents, either as part of the core or in external libraries.*

 - *XHTML:*